ermcgrew/adni_processing_pipeline/README.md

 ## Key files
 - `config.py`: filepaths for data storage locations and some scripts.
-- `processing.py`: Use class attributes for storing image filepaths.
-Use class methods for individual steps of processing.
+- `processing.py`: class attributes for storing strings of image filepaths, class methods for individual steps of processing.
 - `app.py`: run script for all steps.
 See the 'Arguments/Parameters' section for options for each function in app.py.

 ## Instructions for use
 ### Get dicoms
-1. Run `download_adni_dicoms.py` from local machine to get dicoms from ida.loni.usc.edu and scp to cluster.
+1. Run `/download_dicoms/download_adni_dicoms.py` from your personal computer (cannot download directly to the bscsub cluster) to download dicoms from ida.loni.usc.edu.
+Use scp or rsync to move files from personal computer to cluster.
 2. Unzip dicoms & rsync using command: `python app.py unpack_dicoms <options>`

 ### Get data sheets